smkell/adventofcode/README.md

-# Advent of Code 2015
+# Advent of Code

+Solutions for the [Advent of Code](http://adventofcode.com/) problems.